Fitting & Using A Canny Collar

 Put the Canny Collar on and go for a walk immediately.
 Keep your lead short but loose when walking and aim to have your dog in the 'heel' position.
 Using a shorter lead will make this easier, around 120cm length is ideal.
 Give him plenty of vocal praise when he begins walking well.

-The first time you put the slip line over your dog's nose, he may resist it and try to paw it off his face.
+The first time you put the nose band over your dog's nose, he may resist it and try to paw it off his face.
 Any head collar will cause this reaction for some dogs.
 It is similar to the feeling we have when wearing a wristwatch for the first time - some dogs are simply not used to it.
 If your dog reacts this way, try desensitising him first by introducing the collar slowly, then building up to going for a walk.

 You should continue walking so that your dog focuses on the walk rather than on the Canny Collar, lifting your lead when he paws at it and verbally encouraging him to follow you.

-When you first start walking with the Canny Collar and getting your dog used to wearing it, you will have to pay attention to him during the first few minutes to make sure he is keeping his head upright, that the Canny Collar is loose around the mouth area and that the lead is long enough to be loose but short enough so that the slip line does not move towards the front of his nose and fall off.
+When you first start walking with the Canny Collar and getting your dog used to wearing it, you will have to pay attention to him during the first few minutes to make sure he is keeping his head upright, that the Canny Collar is loose around the mouth area and that the lead is long enough to be loose but short enough so that the nose band does not move towards the front of his nose and fall off.